surebot/Eventline/docs/3-actions.md

 If we encountered any kind of error and wanted to stop execution of the next actions we would simply pass in the error via the `onError` method.

-Additionally since async actions have more control over flow of our bot (name TBC) we can simply return `Rx.observable.empty()` to say that there wasn't an error but the bot shouldn't do anything either although we don't reccomend it.
+Additionally since async actions have more control over flow of our route we can simply return `Rx.observable.empty()` to say that there wasn't an error but the route shouldn't do anything further although we don't reccomend it.